AleksandarLilic/Cyclone_II_SoPC/README.md

 **Description:**

-VHDL hardware accelerator design with microcontroller applications written in C
+VHDL hardware accelerators design with microcontroller applications written in C

 Homework assignmets as a part of Embedded systems design course